Merging Net Zero With Zero Waste: One solution to biofuel feedstock shortage

 The international biofuels industry has found an unlikely ally in the waste management sector.

-A heightened global urgency to reduce emissions (GHGs) is incentivizing renewable fuels production like never before, but the International Agency (IEA) recently warned of an impending feedstock shortage for biodiesel, renewable and biojet (aviation fuel) production, estimated to last through 2027 if current conditions remain unchanged.
-This biofuel feedstock “crunch” is a result of favorable economic and environmental policies in the U.S. and Europe.
+A heightened global urgency to reduce greenhouse gas emissions (GHGs) is incentivizing renewable fuels production like never before, but the International Agency (IEA) recently warned of an impending feedstock shortage for biodiesel, renewable and biojet (aviation fuel) production, estimated to last through 2027 if current conditions remain unchanged.
+This feedstock “crunch” is a result of favorable economic and environmental policies in the U.S. and Europe.

 To head off this impending shortage, meet consumption needs and decarbonization goals, the biofuels gallery 1 .jpg industry will need to actively pursue untapped feedstock sources and improve production methods.
 Research and development of new technologies and conversion processes continue to expand the diversification of bio feedstocks.
 Vegetable oils, animal fats, algae and waste each have benefits and drawbacks as feedstocks.